I am an RV enthusiast with more than 50 years of experience owning, driving, traveling and living in recreational vehicles.

 People who buy such units assume that because they are paying so much, they will get a quality coach.
 However, these days, a few hundred thousand dollars only buys one that is mediocre in terms of construction and design.
 It may look great, have some nice amenities, and seem to run well initially, but before long an owner learns that any joy he thought he would have from owning one turns into frustration, anger, and a great deal of grief.
 The long-term financial consequences can be significant and sometimes even ruinous.

 Your RV's Wheel Base Ratios Can Save Your Life and What You Need to Know About RV Slide Rooms are articles that detail two of the most common safety issues.
 Other important issues include but are not limited to

 - cabins that weigh too much for the chassis upon which they are built,

 - underrated chassis that do not have the ability to stop a coach under normal road conditions,

 - the lack of a steel bar in many models that could act as a bumper to protect the coach and its occupants in low speed collisions, and

 - units that leave the factory weighted almost to capacity and thus have poor road stability.

-The truth is that Class A Motor Homes have more structural problems than any other type of RV.
+The truth is that they have more structural problems than any other type of RV.
 At least half of them are unsound to the point that even a 20 mile per hour accident could destroy one and cause serious damage or even death to its driver and passengers!

 2010 Highway Safety Commercial Bus Crash Test